affinidi/affinidi-didcomm-dart/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make by creating a new [GitHub issue](https://github.com/affinidi/affinidi-tdk/issues/new).
+When contributing to this repository, please first discuss the change you wish to make by creating a new [GitHub issue](https://github.com/affinidi/didcomm-dart/issues/new).

 ## Developement Requirements

+- Dart SDK version ^3.6.0

 ### Code quality expectations